 The central stage for Songkran in Chiang Mai is around Tha Phae Gate.
 On April 13, Thai New Year’s Day, all Buddha statues from the temples are brought out for annual cleaning.
 Along the Rachadamnoen Road near Tha Phae Gate, you will see a spectacular parade of these Buddha statues and representatives of each temple in traditional costumes.

-My husband and I decided to hang out in front of an Italian restaurant.
-People from this restaurant had prepared a bowl of rose water, which was so fragrant.
-They respectfully sprayed these rose water at the Buddha statues and monks on the float.
+We decided to hang out in front of an Italian restaurant.
+People from this restaurant had prepared a bowl of fragrant rose water.
+They respectfully sprayed the rose water at the Buddha statues and monks on the float.
 They generously shared this scented water with us, so we followed what locals did and ran up to the float to bathe Buddha and got blessed by the monks.

 Many foreigners also took photos with the people in traditional Thai costumes participating in the parade.
 Please be respectful when you do that.
 I ran up to them when they already made the stop as I didn’t want to stop the whole parade.